Ami-Solution/amis-ipfs/README.md

 Then update the contract address in storehash.js with your contract address (and ABI if you changed the contract).
 Then run the app with `npm start`

 ### Make production build
 run `npm run build` to make a build in the build directory.
-You can then upload the complete dApp to IPFS to run it from the cload with `npm run upload`.
+You can then upload the complete dApp to IPFS to run it from the cloud with `npm run upload`.
 You can find the url by looking at the last hash:
 ```
   ...
   { path: 'build',